Are you thinking of healthy ways to use the abundant mangoes in this season?

-Every year the summer season is filled with a wide verity of mangoes in the market.
-Being an Indian who grown with mango, really enjoys this nature’s gift.
 We make numerous recipes with mango as the main ingredient.
-And this spicy mango sauce recipe is one of the best we all love.
+And this spicy mango sauce is one of the best we all love.

-Most of the recipes we keep making it every summer.
-And I have shared with you many like this, mango juice.
-More importantly, I cannot skip making or sharing this incredible spicy mango sauce recipe with you this summer.
-This hot mango sauce recipe is such a versatile recipe that perfectly combines with shrimp, fish, or chicken.
+Most of the recipes we keep making every summer.
+And I have shared with you many like this: mango juice.
+More importantly, I cannot skip making or sharing this incredible spicy mango sauce with you this summer.
+This hot mango sauce is a versatile recipe that perfectly combines with shrimp, fish, or chicken.

-When talking about the mango, it is impossible for me to move further without mentioning the mango trees in our backyard.
+When talking about the mango, I can't move further without mentioning the mango trees in our backyard.

-We had two huge trees of different verities.
-The one is known for its green mango, and the other provides as with the world’s most delicious sweet mangoes.
+We had two huge trees of different varieties.
+One is known for its green mango; the other provides the world's most delicious sweet mangoes.
 Every season showers us with its love.

-The recent flood destroyed one of the trees, and the remaining one still provides us the succulent fruits every year abundantly.
+The recent flood destroyed one of the trees; the remaining one still provides us with succulent fruits yearly.

-Even after sharing with friends and relatives, we still left with loads of mango.
+Even after sharing with friends and relatives, we still left with many mangoes.
 And it is so evident that we are eager to find many mango recipes that suit our tastebuds.

 Have more mango? try these